sallesma/useful-readings/README.md

 # useful-readings

-Just a list of articles we take inspiration from
+Just a list of sources we take inspiration from.
+Feel free to contribute.

 ## Rails